 - 7. What are some tips for a person to avoid having his identity stolen?

 - 8. What are some remedies for victims of identity theft?

 - 9. Are there related offenses?

-Penal Code 530.5 PC prohibits four types of identity theft.
+Penal Code 530.5 PC makes identity theft a crime in four situations.
 These include: